Kevin Hardesty, D.C.

 According to the American Chiropractic Association, “Several factors contribute to poor posture — most commonly, stress, obesity, pregnancy, weak postural muscles, abnormally tight muscles and high-heeled shoes.
 In addition, decreased flexibility, a poor work environment, incorrect working posture, and unhealthy sitting and standing habits also can contribute to poor body positioning.”

-But you can limit wear and tear by taking steps to improve your posture.
-Here are a few suggestions:
+You can limit wear and tear by taking some of these steps to improve your posture:

 - Hold your chest high.